Abdul-Ada/Enterprise-Software-Engineering/README.md

 This ensures a responsive user experience with smooth interactions and low overhead, even on low-powered devices.

 **⚖️ Scalability**
-Built using cloud-native, stateless, and modular principles for horizontal scalability.
+Built using cloud-native, stateless, and modular principles for horisontal scalability.

 **✅ Stateless Edge Functions**
 Supabase Edge Functions are stateless and scalable globally.